 Step-4: Adjust the layer Position

 Now select the image which has the cut-out portrait.
-Create a copy of the layer by pressing Ctrl + J and place the layer above the secondary image layer.
+Create a copy of the layer by pressing Ctrl + J and placing the layer above the secondary image layer.

 Make the base image color monochromatic so that it fits the color of the secondary image—press Shift + Ctrl + U to convert the image in grayscale.